1. Setting up Your Julia Environment#

 3. Choose the location to clone when prompted

-• For example, on Windows a good choice might be c:\Users\YOURUSERNAME\Documents\GitHub or simply c:\Users\YOURUSERNAME\Documents.
-On linux and macOS, your home directory ~ or ~/GitHub.
+• For example, on Windows a good choice is c:\Users\YOURUSERNAME\Documents\GitHub.
+On Linux and macOS, ~ or ~/GitHub.

 4. Accept the option to open in a new window when prompted